-The BBC has responded to complaints after announcing Strictly Come Dancing's first same sex couple.
+The BBC has rejected complaints about Strictly Come Dancing's first same sex couple in last year's show.

-It was confirmed earlier this month that Olympic boxer Nicola Adams would be a part of Strictly's first all female-pairing.
+The 2020 series featured Olympic boxer Nicola Adams as part of Strictly's first all female-pairing.

-"We've received complaints from some viewers about a same-sex pairing on the programme," the BBC revealed this week.
+"We've received complaints from some viewers about a same-sex pairing on the programme," the BBC had commented previously on the issue.

 Responding, they said: "Strictly Come Dancing is an inclusive show and is proud to have featured same sex dancing amongst the professional dancers in group numbers in previous series.